ItsAiZEN/PING-a-PONG-game-clone/README.md

-# PING!
+# PING

-A "PONG like" game I made using Python with the PyGame module
+A PONG game clone I made using Python with the PyGame module

 You can find the game on https://ItsAiZEN.itch.io/Ping as an executable (no need for python or pygame)